debridge-finance/dln-taker/README.md

                 ]),
             ],

-            // defines validators for orders coming TO the BNB Chain
+            // defines filters for orders coming TO the BNB Chain
             dstValidators: [
                 // fulfill orders on BNB only if the requested amount from $0 to $10,000 validators.takeAmountUsdEquivalentBetween(0, 10_000),